 what is a uri

-What Is a URI?
+What is URI?

-A URI might look like this:
+A URI can look like this:

 https://www.example.com/index.html

-What Is a URL?
+What is URL?

 A URL consists of the following components: